Codecademy/engineering-competencies/README.md

 ### Community & Citizenship

 - You do things to benefit your peers and community such as participating in meetings, including providing constructive feedback on ideas and initiatives.
-- You advocate for yourself and others when something is unclear or you believe there is an alternate approach worth discussion.
+- You advocate for yourself and others when something is unclear.
+- You ask questions about approaches to solving problems and suggest alternate options.

 ## Software Engineer